Family Matters: How to Institute Family-friendly Policies at Your Early-stage Startup

 3) Treat your employees as humans.
 It’s easy to roll out policies with an expectation of full adherence.
 But when it comes to babies, you can’t overlook the human component.
 Having a baby is difficult, emotional work, and new (and multi-time) parents often don’t know how they’ll react to their new situation.
 Regardless of your defined policy, you’d be remiss if you didn’t take human emotion into the equation.
 For that reason, we advise startups to build in 2-4 weeks of flex time on either side of the defined period of leave.
 This can take the form of remote work arrangements, part-time schedules or just a few days in the office.
 Trust us, your employees will appreciate your openness and flexibility to accommodate their unexpected needs.

 Gabby Slome, co-founder and Chief Experience Officer at fresh pet food company Ollie, has a lot to say on the subject.
 She’s both a founder and a new mom, and admits to being surprised by how she felt after the birth of her daughter.
 “I had assumed that I would be back in the office after 6 weeks,” Gabb told us, “but I was completely not ready for that once the time came.
-I was ready to work - I had NBC at my house doing an interview for Good Morning America just 8 days after Sasha was born - but I had a really hard time with the notion of being physically away from my baby.”
+I was ready to work - I had NBC at my house doing an interview for The Today Show just 8 days after Sasha was born - but I had a really hard time with the notion of being physically away from my baby.”
 To ease the transition back to work for new parents, Ollie now offers 8 weeks of PTO, 4 weeks of unpaid leave, and two months of flex time.
 The company adjusted its policy largely based on Gabby’s personal experience.
 “Our policy creates an environment in which people can be with their kids longer, and be less distracted once they do return to the office.
-We don’t want to be in the position of taking people out of the workforce against their will,” Gabby explained.
+We don’t want to force new parents into a position where they have to return to the workforce when they’re not mentally or physically ready.
+It’s not beneficial for the employee or for the business,” Gabby explained.

 4) Provide tools to ease the transition.
 The transition to parenthood doesn’t end once mothers and fathers are back in the office full time.
 It’s a slow process, and it’s important for you to help smooth that adjustment as possible.
 Aside from providing flex time, there are a number of tools designed to help new and expectant parents.
 Lucy, for instance, is a marketplace focused on helping expectant families find support services, while Helpr works with companies to offer on-demand backup childcare packages.